 comparison options, click the Next button.
 To start the comparison, click Compare.

-dbForge Data Compare offers both automatic and manual (custom) mapping.
-Use
+Data Compare offers both automatic and manual (custom) mapping.
+Use custom

-custom mapping to map schemas, tables, columns, and views that can't be mapped automatically.
+mapping to map tables, columns, and views that can't be mapped automatically.

 Tip: To discard custom mapping and restore to the default one, click the

-Map tables and views with a different data structure manually in several clicks.
+Map tables and views with the different data structure manually in several clicks.

-Click the Map Objects button and select Source and Target objects in the
+Tip: Click Map Objects button and select Source and Target objects

-open window, then click OK.
-The selected pair of objects will appear in the grid
+in the open window, then click OK.
+The selected pair of objects will appear in the